California Guide

 Phillip Chen (R)

-Poor voting record.
+Poor voting record, but getting better.
 Endorsed by CA Police Chiefs and Peace Officers Research Assoc of CA.

 State Assembly District 61